 What if I want to make this at home?

-I’ve got you covered.
-I’ve been working on a copycat as soon as I got this.
-Plus, I hated reading on social media of how far people were searching for these little jars.
+I've got you covered.
+I've been working on a copycat as soon as I got this.
+Plus, I hated reading on social media about how far people were searching for these little jars.
 You can see my recipe here.
+It's a total Chili Onion Crunch dupe and you can see it in the reviews of how good it is.

 Would I purchase this again?
-Yes, I would buy Trader Joe’s Chili Onion Crunch again.
+Yes, I would buy Trader Joe's Chili Onion Crunch again when I don't have time to make this at home.

 Did you try it?
 Let me know what you think in the comments section!